QuChunhe/study/Math_Statistics.md

 ![grouped data median](https://github.com/QuChunhe/study/blob/master/pics/grouped_data_median.jpg)

-The arithmetic mean, or mean, of a set of measurements is defined to be the sum of the measurements divided by the total number of measurements.
+The arithmetic mean, or mean(均值), of a set of measurements is defined to be the sum of the measurements divided by the total number of measurements.

 The population mean is denoted by the Greek letter m (read “mu’’), and the sample mean is denoted by the symbol y (read